FordPIU/Deltis/README.md

 ---

 ### Todo
-- [ ] Reorganize & Rewrite backend, to properly modularize.
+- [x] Reorganize & Rewrite backend, to properly modularize.
-- [ ] Commands & Buttons need to be combined into a "Interaction" folder.
+- [x] Commands & Buttons need to be combined into a "Interaction" folder.
-- [ ] Events/Interaction need to be moved to the above folder, as Manager.mjs (mjs standing for Manager JS, for Registry to read)
+- [x] Events/Interaction need to be moved to the above folder, as Manager.mjs (m.js standing for Manager JS, for Registry to read)
-- [ ] Utils needs to be turned into a folder, to properly modularize.
+- [x] Utils needs to be turned into a folder, to properly modularize.
-- [ ] Off-Branch RP Features need to be separated.
+- [x] Off-Branch RP Features need to be separated.
 - [ ] For Off-Branch RP, rewrite applications to create a channel when a new channel when a user joins, and talks to them, properly walking them threw the application in a conversational style.